27th International Conference on Macroeconomic Analysis

 Jointly authored papers should be submitted by the person who will present the paper, if it is accepted.
 Please note that each participant may present at most one paper.
 Upon acceptance of a paper the registration fee is € 375.
 The registration fee for Ph.D. students is € 225 (a letter of proof of Ph.D. student status is required from the head of the department).
 Registration fees are not refundable.
 In case there is more than one author per paper, only one registration fee is required.
 Additional registration is applied when all the authors participate in the Conference.

-The Journal of International Money and Finance will publish a special issue with papers presented at the conference.
-The selected papers will be presented during the conference in special “JIMF Sessions”.
-The topic of the special issue is “Financial Integration, Trade Integration and Contagion Among Regional Economies“.
-All submitted papers will be considered for this special issue.
-Only papers of high quality will be considered.
+The European Economic Review will publish a special issue with papers presented at the conference.
+The selected papers will be presented during the conference in special “EER Sessions”.
+The topic of the special issue is “Emerging Challenges for Monetary Policy”.
+All submitted papers on this topic will be considered for the special issue.

-Special Issue (Guest Editors: Nikolaos Giannellis, Georgios P. Kouretas, and George S. Tavlas)
+Special Issue (Guest Editors: Nikolaos Giannelis, Stephen G. Hall, Georgios P. Kouretas and George S. Tavlas)

 For further queries please contact: